project-repo/cagebreak/man/cagebreak-config.5.md

 *movetonextscreen*
 	Move the current window to the next screen

+*movetoprevscreen*
+	Move the current window to the previous screen

+*movetoscreen <n>*
+	Move the currently focused window to the n-th screen

 *movetoworkspace <n>*
 	Move the currently focused window to the n-th workspace